sodadata/docs/soda-cl/failed-row-samples.md

 Where datasets in a data source contain sensitive or private information, you may *not* want to collect failed row samples.
 In such a circumstance, you can disable the collection of failed row samples for checks that *implicitly* do so.

-Adjust your data source cnnection configuration in Soda Cloud or in a configuration YAML file to disable all samples for an individual data source, as in the following example.
+Adjust your data source connection configuration in Soda Cloud or in a configuration YAML file to disable all samples for an individual data source, as in the following example.
 {% include code-header.html %}
 ```yaml
 data_source my_datasource: